Financial Aid FAQ

-Upload the income tax information using the IRS Data Retrieval tool of the custodial parent (and stepparent, if custodial parent has remarried).
+The income tax information of the custodial parent (and stepparent, if custodial parent has remarried).

-Note: If parents are not married, but live together as a family, then it is the parent with the higher income that is to be reported on the fafsa.
+Note: If parents are not married, but live together as a family, then both parents must report their income on the fafsa.

 4. How often should I apply for Financial Aid?

 The FAFSA results are for one academic year.
-NCC's Fall semester begins each academic year.
-A good way to remember when it is time to complete the FAFSA for the upcoming academic year is soon after you electronically file your tax return.
+NCC's Fall semester begins the academic year each September.
+The FAFSA is available as early as October for the following Fall semester.
 Apply online at www.fafsa.gov.
 Our school code is 002873.
-Never complete this form at fafsa.com.
-The ".com" website will charge you and there is no fee involved in completing the FREE Application for Federal Student Aid!
+Remember, there is no fee involved in completing the FREE Application for Federal Student Aid!

 5.What is the federal verification process?